-Two sections of a heart can be seen.
-On both section, but especially on the right, is it obvious that the septum is severely thickened, to the point where it bulges into the left ventricle.
+Two heart sections can be seen (from separate hearts).
+On both sections, but especially on the right, the septum is severely thickened, to the point where it bulges into the left ventricle.
 The left ventricle ends up with a banana-shaped lumen.

 Diagnosis: Obstructive type of hypertrophic cardiomyopathy